“God gave everybody a little bit of talent. What are you going to do with that little talent that God gave you?” – Arturo Sandoval

 Pepper is pleased to celebrate alongside them and the many who love this quintessentially American art form.
 We’ve conducted interviews with some of the top names in modern jazz.
 So far, we’ve interviewed such heavy hitters as David Liebman, Pat Martino, Roger Ingram, and Paquito D’Rivera.
-You can see all these interviews and more on the Cued In Jazz page.

 “There are no shortcuts for practicing.” – Paquito D’Rivera

 There are more interviews to come.
 Next up is Eddie Palmieri, followed by Arturo Sandoval and Christian McBride.
 For now, we’ve collected some of the best advice these jazz greats have for younger musicians.
 Please enjoy this video and share with your fellow jazz lovers!